-The income tax benefit remained flat at approximately \$1.3 million for each of the years ended December 31, 2018 and December 31, 2019.
+The income tax benefit remained relatively flat at approximately \$1.3 million and \$1.2 million the years ended December 31, 2019 and December 31, 2020, respectively.
 The level of tax credits recoverable is linked directly to qualifying research and development expenditure incurred in any one year.

 We expect to continue to be eligible to receive United Kingdom research and development tax credits for the foreseeable future and will continue to elect to receive payment of the tax credit.
-The amount of tax credits we will receive is entirely dependent on the amount of eligible expenses we incur.
-As we expect our eligible expenses to be higher in the fiscal year ended December 31, 2020, the level of tax credits recoverable is anticipated to be higher in 2020 compared to the fiscal year ended December 31, 2019.
-The US Tax Cuts and Jobs Act enacted in December 2017 has not had a material effect on the company's results of operations or financial position.
+The amount of tax credits we will receive is entirely dependent on the amount of eligible expenses we incur and could be restricted by any future cap introduced by HMRC.
+As we expect our eligible expenses to be higher in the fiscal year ended December 31, 2021, the level of tax credits recoverable is anticipated to be higher in 2021 compared to the fiscal year ended December 31, 2020.